Shortest Edit Path Crossover: A Theory-driven Solution to the Permutation Problem in Evolutionary Neural Architecture Search: Introduction

 \section{Introduction}

-Neural Architecture search (NAS), a technique for automatically designing architectures for neural networks, outperforms human-designed models in many tasks \citep{Zoph18,Chen18,miikkulainen:gecco21}.
-While there are many search strategies in NAS \citep{Elske19}, evolutionary search \citep{Liu21} has recently emerged as a popular and powerful solution, achieving SOTA performance in various domains \citep{Real17,ElskenMH19,Real19,David21,Gao22}.
-Evolutionary NAS is usually based on evolutionary algorithms (EAs), which mimic natural evolution by maintaining a population of solutions and evolving them through mutation and crossover.
-Mutation provides for local search (i.e. refinement), while crossover implements a directed global search, and thus constitutes the engine behind evolutionary discovery.
-However, most recent evolutionary NAS methods are limited to mutation only \citep{Real17,Fernando17,Liu18,ElskenMH19,Real19,David21,Co-reyes21,Gao22}.
-The main reason is the \emph{permutation problem} \citep{Radcliffe92,Radcliffe93}, also known as the \emph{competing conventions problem} \citep{Montana89,Schaffer92}.
+Neural architecture search (NAS), a technique for automatically designing architectures for neural networks, outperforms human-designed models in many tasks \citep{Zoph18,Chen18,miikkulainen:gecco21}.
+One major branch of NAS approaches are the black-box NAS methods, which require only zeroth-order information about the objectives.
+While reinforcement learning (RL) contributed to the early success of black-box NAS methods \citep{Zoph17}, population-based search has emerged recently as a popular and empirically more powerful alternative \citep{Real17, Real19, Ying19}, achieving SOTA performance in various benchmarks and real-world domains \citep{Real17,ElskenMH19,Real19,David21,Gao22}.
+Population-based NAS is usually based on evolutionary algorithms (EAs) \citep{Liu21}, which mimic natural evolution by maintaining a population of solutions and evolving them through mutation and crossover.
+Mutation provides for local search (i.e.\ refinement), while crossover implements a directed global search, and thus constitutes the engine behind evolutionary discovery.
+However, most recent evolutionary NAS methods are limited to mutation only \citep{Real17,Fernando17,Liu18,ElskenMH19,Real19,David21,Co-reyes21,Gao22}, which has also been used extensively in simple hill-climbing/local search methods \citep{White21a, White21b}.

+The main obstacle in applying crossover to NAS is the \emph{permutation problem} \citep{Radcliffe92,Radcliffe93}, also known as the \emph{competing conventions problem} \citep{Montana89,Schaffer92}.
 This problem is due to isomorphisms in graph space, i.e., functionally identical architectures are mapped to different encodings/representations, making crossover operations disruptive.
-A number of possible solutions to this problem have been proposed in the Neuroevolution community \cite{Thierens96,Stanley02,Dragoni14,Mahmood07,Wang18,Miikkulainen19,Uriot20}, however, they either only work on fixed or constrained network topologies, or are limited to one particular algorithm or search space; none of them generalize to arbitrary graphs or architectures such as those that might arise from NAS.
-Moreover, prior work has focused on empirical results only, without a theoretical analysis of potential solutions.
+A number of possible solutions to this problem have been proposed in the neuroevolution community \cite{Thierens96,Stanley02,Dragoni14,Mahmood07,Wang18,Uriot20}.
+However, they either only work on fixed or constrained network topologies, or are limited to one particular algorithm or search space; none of them generalize to arbitrary graphs or architectures such as those that might arise from NAS.
+Moreover, prior work has focused only on empirical verification without a theoretical analysis of potential solutions.
+Theoretical understanding of search efficiency of mutation, crossover, and RL is still lacking in black-box NAS.